CoryG89/MoonDemo/README.md

 [**live demo**][demo]!
 You'll need a modern browser with WebGL enabled in order to run it.
 I recommmend [**Google Chrome**][chrome].

+I recently tested this in Chrome for Android on my Galaxy Note 3 and it ran fine at 60 FPS.
+The stars were not visible.
+I think they are just too small.

 [![Moon Demo Screenshot][screen1]][screen1]

 Dependencies